greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 Gap between Management and Technical Management[10]

 Requirements can be seen as the-least-common-denominator on which decisions affecting what to include in the product offering is decided.
 This makes communication between management and technical management important.
-All parties should be able to participate in the decision-making process from the early triage to the final selection.
+All parties should participate in the decision-making process from the early triage to the final selection.
 In addition, all parties have a lot of requirements in their own sources.
 Due to these reasons, the process MDRE needs to provide decision support material, multiple roles, to encourage and support cooperation and joint work.

 In reality, the term Technical Product Manager describes a person, rather than a role.
 It does not describe a product manager who needs to implement technical tasks, such as software architecture design and coding.
 They did not actually develop the product, they just closing the coordination in the software development team as a product manager[11].